Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Main Statistical Properties

-By recurrence, this formula can be converted into a matrix product chain:
+By recurrence, Formula \eqref{nite} can be converted into a matrix product chain:

 Figure \ref{Probdistri} depicts the probability distributions for different values of $p$ for the iteration $i=7$.
-Panel (B) shows both the analytical (black continuous curves) and the corresponding numerical distributions obtained from 1000 realizations.
+Figure \ref{Probdistri2} shows both the analytical (black continuous curves) and the corresponding numerical distributions obtained from 1000 realizations.
 As it can be seen, the distributions exhibit a peak at $X=0$ whose height decreases as $p$ increases.
 Besides this peak, the distributions also present other maxima whose heights depends on $p$, being smaller for lower values of $p$.
-This multimodality could be a consequence of the generation rule.
+This multimodality could be a consequence of the generation rule that fosters the emergence of clusters of scalable sizes.
+As a matter of fact, the fractal properties of these sequences are the main subject of a forthcoming paper.

-The probability of generating a null sequence, i.e. formed completely by 0, after $i$ substitutions, $P_i(X_i=0)$, corresponds to the first component of ${\bf P}_i ({\bf X}_i)$.
-By using the recurrence formula \ref{Mexp} we obtain:
+The probability of generating a null sequence, i.e., formed completely by 0, after $i$ substitutions, {$P (X_i=0)$} , corresponds to the first component of {${\bf P} ({\bf X}_i)$}.
+The following recurrence formula can be obtained \cite{Chayes}:

+for $i=1,2,\ldots$.
+Note that $p\,P(X_i \neq 0)$ represents the probability of yielding a non-null sequence after a substitution that includes at least one 1 in the previous non-null sequence and then, $1 - p \, P(X_i \neq 0)$ represents the probability of yielding a null sequence after a substitution of length 1.
+This expression can be rewritten as:

+Because the substitution has length $k=2$, and it is formed by independent digits, this expression must be multiplied by itself resulting in Equation \eqref{Prob0}.